gear-foundation/gear-wiki/docs/examples/crowdsale-ico.md

 ---
 sidebar_label: Crowdsale(ICO)
-sidebar_position: 17
+sidebar_position: 18
 ---

 # Crowdsale (ICO)

 ## Introduction

-An initial coin offering (ICO) or initial currency offering is a type of funding using cryptocurrencies.
-It is a form of crowdfunding, in which a quantity of cryptocurrency is sold in the form of "tokens" ("coins") to investors, in exchange for other cryptocurrencies such as Ether.
-The tokens are promoted as future functional units of currency when the ICO's funding goal is met and the project successfully launches
+A public offering to invest in a brand-new cryptocurrency or other digital asset is known as a cryptocurrency Crowdsale.
+An initial coin offering (ICO) can be used by new projects to raise money for development and other purposes.
+ICO is a time-limited campaign where investors can exchange their cryptocurrencies defined in the campaign to newly proposed tokens.
+The new tokens are promoted as future functional units after the ICO's funding goal is met and the project launches.

+An example of an ICO smart-contract implementation described in this article is one of many other decentralized applications that can be implemented and laucnhed on Gear.
+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.
+Anyone can easily create their own Crowdsale ICO application and run it on the Gear Network.

+Initial funds with which a token is purchased are determined by the Gear fungible tokens contract - [gFT](https://wiki.gear-tech.io/examples/gft-20).
+The contract's source code is available on [GitHub](https://github.com/gear-dapps/crowdsale-ico).

 ## Interface
 ### Source files